- ADJUNCT ASSOCIATE PROFESSOR Psychiatry

 Albert Einstein College of Medicine

-- Dr. Solanto is Associate Professor of Psychiatry and director of the ADHD Center in the Division of Child and Adolescent Psychiatry at Mount Sinai School of Medicine.
+- Dr. Solanto is an Adjunct Associate Professor of Psychiatry at Mount Sinai School of Medicine.
 She completed her undergraduate education at Princeton University, and received her Ph.D. in Clinical Psychology from the University at Buffalo.
 She subsequently completed an NIMH post-doctoral in the Department of Psychiatry at the Albert Einstein College of Medicine.

 Dr. Solanto’s research on the cognitive and behavioral functioning of children with ADHD, the effects of psychostimulants, and characteristics of the subtypes of ADHD has been supported by grants from the National Institute of Neurological Diseases, the National Institute of Mental Health and the National Institute of Child Health and Human Development.
 Dr. Solanto has also worked extensively with adults with ADHD.
 She developed a novel cognitive-behavioral intervention which targets problems of time-management and organization in adults with ADHD and was the focus of a recently completed NIMH-sponsored treatment efficacy study.
 The manual for therapists was published by Guilford Press (2011), titled, Cognitive-Behavioral Treatment of Adult ADHD: Targeting Executive Dysfunction.